mrdirtbag/nbc_hackathon_2014/README.md

 /public has the css, images and assets (uses stylus for css)

 TODO
-1. scrolling in feed
-2. actual items in feed
-3. notifications over video
+1. notifications over video
-4. animations
+2. animations
 5. ?